 Since the 2010s, China's assertiveness in the maritime domain has been of concern to regional states.
 China has unilaterally claimed what it considers its historic rights in the South China Sea and installed military bases on reclaimed features there.
+China's unilateral claims and rights in the South China Sea and installed military bases on reclaimed features there.
 China's unilateral claims and its associated behavior thus changed the status quo by force and have increased tensions with Southeast Asian littoral states, such as the Philippines and Vietnam, which are also claimants.
 Under these circumstances, the Quadrilateral Security Dialogue (Quad) involving the United States, Japan, Australia, and India was revived in November 2017.